jgm/doctemplates/README.md

 - `reverse`:  Reverses a textual value or array, and has no effect on other values.

-- `chomp`:  Removes trailing newlines (and breakable space) from a textual value, and has no effect on other values.
+- `chomp`:  Removes trailing newlines (and breakable space).

-- `nowrap`:  Disables line wrapping on breakable spaces in all textual values nested in the variable.
+- `nowrap`:  Disables line wrapping on breakable spaces.

-- `alpha`:  Converts a textual value that can be read as an integer into a lowercase alphabetic character `a..z` (mod 26), and has no effect on other values.
+- `alpha`:  Converts textual values that can be read as an integer into lowercase alphabetic characters `a..z` (mod 26).
 This can be used to get lettered enumeration from array indices.
 To get uppercase letters, chain with `uppercase`.

-- `roman`:  Converts a textual value that can be read as an integer into a lowercase roman numerial, and has no effect on other values.
+- `roman`:  Converts textual values that can be read as an integer into lowercase roman numerials.
   This can be used to get lettered enumeration from array indices.
   To get uppercase roman, chain with `uppercase`.

 - `left n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the left, with an optional